amitai-debiche/the-styx.net/src/content/work/netspi.md

 ---
 company: "NetSPI"
-role: "Technical Enablement Intern"
+role: "Software Engineer Intern"
 dateStart: "06/1/2024"
 dateEnd: "08/1/2024"
 ---

-Contributed to the development of a training management platform used by 250+ security consultants that is forecasted to increase the efficiency of creating and scheduling cross-training programs

-Developed full-stack features using TypeScript, React, Tailwind CSS, Express.js, and PostgreSQL and met with buisness leaders to align features to needs

-Gained knowledge in web app penetration testing from security experts, covering topics like unsafe HTML header usage, SQL injection, cross-site scripting, and an introduction to Burp Suite, enabling identification and prevention of web vulnerabilities during development
+Increase cross-training efficiency for 250+ consultants by engineering a full-stack internal management platform using React and Express.

+Upskilled in secure infrastructure development by completing the NetSPI University penetration testing curriculum, mastering vulnerability detection for SQL injection, XSS, and unsafe headers.